whiskyechobravo/kerko/docs/index.md

 known limitations of Kerko:

-- The system can probably handle relatively large bibliographies (it has been tested so far with ~15k entries), but the number of distinct facet values has more impact on response times.
-For the best response times, it is recommended to limit the number of distinct facet values to a few hundreds.
+- The system can probably handle relatively large bibliographies (it has been tested so far with about 15,000 entries), but the number of distinct facet values has more impact on response times than the number of references.
+For the best response times, it is recommended to limit the number of distinct facet values under a few hundreds.
 - Kerko can only manage a single bibliography per application.
 - Although Kerko can be integrated in a multilingual web application were the visitor may select a language, Zotero does not provide a way to manage tags or